 All students are required to complete a Practicum.
 The Practicum is a supervised practice experience of at least 200 hours, providing students an opportunity to learn how genetics is applied in a public health setting and in the formulation and application of public health policy.
-M.P.H. students are strongly recommended to discuss potential practicum plans with the Director of the M.P.H. program in Public Health Genetics by the spring of their first year.
+All M.P.H. students must discuss potential practicum plans with the Director of the M.P.H. program in Public Health Genetics by the spring of their first year.